ynput/OpenPype/website/docs/manager_ftrack_actions.md

 So if you do not see action you need to use check if action is available for selected *entity type* or ask *administrator* to check if you have permissions to use it.

+Actions can be highly customized according to specific client's requests.

 :::important
 Filtering can be more complicated for example a lot of actions can be shown only when one particular entity is selected.
 :::